How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 Claude executes both, returns the IDs, and now your dashboard shows the new habit and routine without you opening the app.
 If you want suggestions instead of dictating, ask "suggest habits and routines for my MCP goal" and Claude calls beyondtime_suggest_habits and beyondtime_suggest_routines.

-How do you log actions on the fly?
+How do You log actions on the fly?

 For day-of execution, beyondtime_create_action and beyondtime_complete_action let you treat Claude like a capture inbox.
 "Add an action: review draft, due today" creates it.
 "Mark the draft review as done" completes it.
 Use beyondtime_schedule_action for a specific time block.